 Students are presented with federal tax codes and their implications for both individuals and businesses.
 Additionally, students learn about state and local tax codes, capital gains and depreciation.

 Career Information for Graduates

 Many graduates of accounting diploma programs find jobs as accounting clerks, auditing clerks and bookkeepers.
 Those who continue their educations in accounting can often find positions as accountants or auditors.
-The U.S. Bureau of Labor Statistics (BLS) predicted that employment opportunities for accounting clerks, auditing clerks and bookkeepers would increase by ten percent between 2008 and 2018, while accountant and auditor positions would grow by 22% over the same decade (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted that employment opportunities for accounting clerks, auditing clerks and bookkeepers would decrease by 4% between 2018 and 2028, while accountant and auditor positions would grow by 6% over the same decade (www.bls.gov).

 According to the BLS, accounting clerks, auditing clerks and bookkeepers must hold at least high school diplomas or the equivalent, but many have associate's degrees in business or accounting.
 Advancement can come from a combination of real-world experience and professional certification.
 For example, the BLS mentions that qualified bookkeepers and clerks can obtain the Certified Bookkeeper designation through the American Institute of Professional Bookkeepers.

 To advance to a career as an accountant or auditor, a bachelor's degree in accounting is usually required.
 Some employers may look for master's degree holders to fill positions.
 The BLS reported that accountants who file with the Securities and Exchange Commission (SEC) needed to meet education and examination requirements to become certified public accountants.

 Online accounting diploma programs prepare students for accounting careers as bookkeepers or accounting clerks.
 An advanced degree is usually required in order to work as an accountant, and some accountants need to be licensed as well.